Novacer/SubTite-add-subtitles-to-videos/README.md

 ## Feature Overview (Current v0.9)
 * Supports Windows and Linux
-* GUI for adding subtitles
-* CLI for adding subtitles
+* GUI + CLI for adding subtitles
 * Intuitive interface to make subtitling as fast and pain-free as possible
 * Full UTF-8 Unicode support on Windows and Linux
 * Subtitles can be positioned in 9 different locations: top right, middle center, bottom left etc.
 * Added subtitles can immediately be previewed in a video player on the fly
 * Existing subtitles (.srt) can be loaded and easily edited
+* Video with subtitles can be exported either by remuxing to mkv or burning subtitles into the mp4.

 ## Installation